Paul-Regier/farm-market-forecasting-app/README.md

 ### Decision Support 3: Store Traffic and Staffing Planning

-Effectively predicting variations in sales above/below baseline due to weather required robust Due to strong seasonal and event-driven variation in sales, motivated **modeling total store traffic**, using total items sold as a proxy.
+Effectively predicting variations in sales above or below a baseline due to weather-driven events required a reliable baseline models.
+Realizing this, I developed a baseline model **modeling total store traffic**, using total items sold as a proxy that accounts for seasonal and event-driven variation in sales.

 This supports:
 - Staffing decisions during peak and low-demand periods